The Glory Years or Glory Days or something else

 "A haunting and mysterious world lies under Idaho."
 That's how we introduced our 1993 program, “Under Idaho,” to folks above ground.
 The half hour program explored lava tubes in the southern Idaho desert, mining tunnels in Idaho’s Silver Valley, and a limestone cave in Shoshone County.

-Several of us worked on the show, but it was my colleague, Sauni Symonds, who went the furthest down under, into Papoose Cave, Idaho’s largest cave.
+Several of us worked on the show, but it was my colleague, Sauni Symonds, who went the furthest down under, into Papoose Cave, Idaho’s largest cave, in the Seven Devils Mountain range.
+Joining her was videographer Pat Metzler.

-“I believed it was a great adventure,” she said, “and I wanted to be the producer who nailed Papoose Cave.
+“I believed it was a great adventure,” explained Sauni, “and I wanted to be the producer who nailed Papoose Cave.
 No TV cameras had ever been inside the cave until our show.”

-But it was 1993, and things didn’t always go as planned, especially when it came to equipment.
+But back in 1993, things didn’t always go as planned, especially when it came to antique equipment in harsh environments.

 "And the dark was overwhelming.
 One climber prepared us by saying, it’s darker than you've ever experienced in your surface life.
 I quickly came to believe him.”